 Pay extra attention to those direct debits.
-Cancel anything you don’t need and redirect some of the money to your savings instead.
+Cancel anything you don’t need and consider redirecting some of the money to reduce any debt or into a savings account instead.

-A few small changes now can help build a stronger savings buffer and could make a big difference to your future.
+A few small changes now can help build a stronger savings buffer and could make a big difference to your future in 2019 and beyond.

 Let technology upgrade your money management

 If you want to really get a handle on your money, new apps can give you an overview of everything you earn, owe or spend in a single place.